On the Dualizability of Fusion 2-Categories: Separability and Full Dualizability

 \begin{Corollary} For every multifusion 2-category $\mathfrak{C}$, there is an essentially unique 4-dimensional 4-framed fully extended topological field theory $\mathcal{F}_{\mathfrak{C}}:\mathsf{Bord}^{fr}_4\rightarrow\mathbf{F2C}$, whose value on the positively 4-framed point is $\mathfrak{C}$. \end{Corollary}

 Naturally, the uniqueness statement in the above corollary refers back to the structure of the 4-category $\mathbf{F2C}$.
-More precisely, it follows from proposition \ref{prop:invertibilitycharacterization} below that two multifusion 2-categories are equivalent as objects of $\mathbf{F2C}$ if and only if they are Morita equivalent in the sense of \cite{D8}.
+More precisely, two multifusion 2-categories are equivalent as objects of $\mathbf{F2C}$ if and only if they are Morita equivalent in the sense of \cite{D8} as was shown in proposition \ref{prop:invertibilitycharacterization} above.
 But, it was established in theorem 4.2.2 of \cite{D9} that every fusion 2-category is Morita equivalent to a connected fusion 2-category.
 It is therefore overwhelmingly likely that all the field theories of the above corollary were already constructed in \cite{BJS}.
 However, as was discussed in remark \ref{rem:BrFus4Vect} above, making this precise would involve constructing a suitably functor $\mathbf{BrFus}\rightarrow \mathbf{F2C}$.
-Further, as we will record in corollary \ref{cor:fieldtheoreticdecomposition} below, the 4-category $\mathbf{F2C}$ is in some sense easier to study than $\mathbf{BrFus}$.
+Further, as we will see in corollary \ref{cor:fieldtheoreticdecomposition} below, the 4-category $\mathbf{F2C}$ is in some sense easier to study than $\mathbf{BrFus}$.

-Recall that a field theory is \textit{indecomposable} if it cannot be written as the direct sum of two non-zero field theories.\footnote{In Physics language, one would say that such a theory cannot be factored into two decoupled theories.} Clearly, if $\mathfrak{C}$ is a fusion 2-category, the field theory $\mathcal{F}_{\mathfrak{C}}$ is indecomposable.
-More generally, $\mathcal{F}_{\mathfrak{C}}$ is indecomposable if and only if the multifusion 2-category $\mathfrak{C}$ is indecomposable, that is it cannot be written as the direct sum of two multifusion 2-categories.
+Let us say that a field theory is \textit{indecomposable} if it cannot be written as the direct sum of two non-zero field theories.
+Clearly, if $\mathfrak{C}$ is a fusion 2-category, the field theory $\mathcal{F}_{\mathfrak{C}}$ is indecomposable.
+More generally, $\mathcal{F}_{\mathfrak{C}}$ is indecomposable if and only if the multifusion 2-category $\mathfrak{C}$ is indecomposable, that is it cannot be written as the direct sum of two non-zero multifusion 2-categories.